 So then, having the letter-perfect understanding of this necessary condition is the key to knowing the heart and mind of God on this issue.
 It will also bring both texts from First and Second Corinthians into perfect agreement unlike the heretical method that excludes existing marriages from God’s prohibition against being unequally yoked, which has been the fallback position of the vast majority of theologians on this doctrine.

 THE CONDITION FULLY EXPLAINED

 Paul’s condition, properly understood, must pacify God’s displeasure with the child who remains bound in marriage to an unbeliever, which without this condition transgresses God’s prohibition in 2 Corinthians 6:14f.
+The reader needs to understand the significance of that statement.
 Also this necessary condition must be fully understood by ministers of the Word of God before they can faithfully and accurately apply it to the thousands of believers who must navigate these dangerous waters and who desire to land safely in the perfect will of their heavenly Father.

 According to Paul, the believer must not divorce their unbelieving spouse as long as the following condition is met:

 I Corinthians 7:12-13 “she/he (the unbeliever) consents to live with him/her (the believer)”.

 And if this all important condition is not met:

 Paul says in verse 15, “Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us/you to peace.”

 So then, here is Paul’s condition: If the unbeliever consents to live with the believer, then the believer must not divorce the unbeliever.
 By and large, people fail to ask the right question in order to actually know the heart and mind of God regarding the full meaning of this condition.